diekhans/ga4gh-schemas/doc/protocol.md

 larger transfers over wide area networks, the default value is disabled (0), There is no requirement that clients implement checkpoint resume.

+The same facility will be used for implementing checkpoints originating at from the client once a write API has been defined by GA4GH.

 ### Message types